kestrel-straftat/fancy/FancyPlugin/.thunderstore/README.md

 # Fancy

-This mod is a custom cosmetic loader; it loads bundles of custom cosmetics to let you use them ingame! **This mod does not contain any custom cosmetics itself.** If you'd like a bundle to get started, check out [ImmortalChickens' cosmetics bundle](https://thunderstore.io/c/straftat/p/ImmortalChickens/Straftat_Cosmetics_Bundle_IC/)!
+This mod is a custom cosmetic loader- it loads bundles of custom cosmetics to let you use them ingame! **This mod does not contain any custom cosmetics itself.** If you'd like a bundle to get started, check out [ImmortalChickens' cosmetics bundle](https://thunderstore.io/c/straftat/p/ImmortalChickens/Straftat_Cosmetics_Bundle_IC/)!